The Basins of Attraction of Soft Sphere Packings Are Not Fractal

-\textit{Conclusions --} We uncovered a flaw that affects many works on the energy landscape of soft sphere packings, and likely of other models -- that optimizers are too inaccurate to map minima and their basins of attraction, even at low $d N$.
-Having proposed CVODE as a viable ODE solver for these problems up to $d N \sim 10^3$, we demonstrated how optimizers fail not just at assigning points to the right basin, but also at capturing simple geometric features of basins like their volumes or linear lengths.
-In particular, basins are not, as it has been claimed, scale-free or fractal objects in the landscape.
-Instead, like volumes, their geometric lengths are log-normal distributed at any given $N$ and $\phi$.
+\textit{Conclusions --} We showed that optimizers are too inaccurate to correctly map minima and basins of attraction, even at low $N$, across two very different liquid models and densities, unless the sampled points lie in the close vicinity of a minimum (\textit{e.g.}, at low temperature).
+Proposing CVODE as a viable ODE solver for these problems up to $N \sim 10^3$, and focusing on the paradigmatic example of Hertzian disks, we demonstrated that optimizers consistently attribute points to the wrong basins, and thus fail at capturing simple geometric features of basins.
+While we concentrated our efforts on Hertzian disks, qualitatively similar results on $3d$ Lennard-Jones particles suggest that this is a generic feature of high-dimensional configuration spaces of liquids.
+Thus, we argue that using appropriate solvers is critical to disentangle the effects of the choice of optimization strategy from that of the structure of the landscape on many-body gradient-type problems, including many dynamical systems~\cite{Wiley2006,Ercsey-Ravasz2011,Zhang2021,Bollt2023, Zhang2024}.
+We also showed that basins are not scale-free or fractal objects in the landscape of jammed soft particles, so that their geometry is insufficient to explain the fractality of relaxation paths, and that claims of chaotic behavior~\cite{Nishikawa2022,Bautista2023,Bautista2026} in energy landscapes are generally unfounded.
+Likewise, one should be careful about invoking a supposed fractality of basins in machine learning, to justify \textit{e.g.} chaotic-like sensitivity to initial conditions~\cite{Bollt2023,Kwok2025,Ly2025}.
+Instead, basins are smooth and their geometric lengths, like volumes, are log-normal distributed at any given $N$ and $\phi$.
 Interestingly, log-normal distributions have also been reported in random sequential fragmentation processes~\cite{Baker1992, Ishii1992, Sotolongo-Costa1996, Delannay1996}.
 Thus, configuration space splitting into an increasing number of basins of attraction as $\phi \to \phi_J$ might be interpretable as a random fragmentation process, \textit{e.g.} as the high-dimensional crumpling of the potential energy surface.

-Furthermore, we showed that full-dimensional properties of the basin, like its volume or mass repartition, are badly affected by the use of optimizers for basin identification.
-This affects the interpretation of notable results on jammed packings.
-For instance, the validity of Edwards's conjecture, (\textit{i.e.} that packings are equiprobable at jamming), was established using FIRE~\cite{Martiniani2017a}.
-While this result holds for FIRE relaxations, a legitimate nonequilibrium protocol, it does not \textit{a priori} reflect a property of the true energy landscape of jammed soft spheres.

-\textit{Contribution statement --} P.S. developed the simulation code original to this paper.
-P.S. and M.C. performed the numerical calculations.
-P.S., M.C. and S.M. conceptualized the work, analyzed the data, and wrote the manuscript.
+This geometric interpretation is a promising lead for future research, as relaxation dynamics cannot be explained just from the neighborhood of minima in complex landscapes~\cite{Fournier2025,Charbonneau2025,Pacco2025}.